Noise Levels in Wydewood Estates, Midland, TX | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Wydewood Estates

 Average noise levels for Wydewood Estates residents, grouped by direction from the center of Wydewood Estates.
-Central Wydewood Estates carries the highest population-weighted average; Northern Wydewood Estates carries the lowest.
-Just 0% of residents in Northern Wydewood Estates live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Central Wydewood Estates.
+The highest population-weighted average is in northern Wydewood Estates; the lowest is in southern Wydewood Estates, where just 30% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Central Wydewood Estates